FernandoZorek/feathers.js-jwt-authentication/README.md

 This project uses several open source projects to function correctly::

 - [Docker] - Platform for developing, shipping, and running applications using containerization;
+- [Swagger] - Swagger allows you to describe the structure of your APIs so that machines can read them.
+The ability of APIs to describe their own structure is the root of all awesomeness in Swagger;
 - [Nginx] - Advanced Load Balancer, Web Server, Reverse Proxy;
 - [MYSQL] -  - Relational database management system for data storage;
 - [Node.js] - JavaScript runtime built on Chrome’s V8 JavaScript engine;